, by Kelsey Brandt 1934 Cosmo

 - ¼ cup butter, melted, plus more for serving

-- ¼ cup Apis Mercantile raw honey (tupelo or orange blossom recommended), plus more for serving
+- ¼ cup Apis Mercantile raw honey (orange blossom recommended), plus more for serving

 - Preheat oven to 400.